UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UTSA's games this season have gone over 54.5 points five of nine times.
+- UTSA and its opponents have gone over the current 54.5-point total in five of nine games (55.6%) this season.

-- Southern Miss has combined with its opponents to score more than 54.5 points in one game this season.
+- Southern Miss' games have gone over 54.5 points in only one opportunity this season.

-- Saturday's total is 0.9 points higher than the combined 53.6 PPG average of the two teams.
+- Saturday's over/under is 0.9 points higher than the combined 53.6 PPG average of the two teams.

-- This contest's total is 5.1 points greater than the 49.4 these two squads combine to allow per game this season.
+- The 49.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 54.5 over/under in this contest.

 - The Roadrunners and their opponents have scored an average of 59.7 points per game in 2021, 5.2 more than Saturday's total.